Head Start and the Head Start State Collaboration Office

-Head Start is a comprehensive early childhood development program that server low-income and their families.
+Head Start is a comprehensive early childhood development program that serves low-income and their families.

 Children from birth to age five